msc-dtss/super6assignment/README.md

 # Running
-You can get the application via cloning this repository, getting it from the [releases](), or as a docker container.
+You can try the application using any of the methods below

 ## ... from cloned repository
 Dependencies:

     * `git`
     * `node` and `npm`
     * `mongodb`